SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 ### Presentation designer and Web engineer

-These are out of the scope of this document, and are mentioned only to note that, though most of the presentations of the archived software will be on line, the abilities to design the contents of a presentation should be considered separately from the technical ones.
+Though most of the presentations of the archived software will be on line, the abilities to design the contents of a presentation should be considered separately from the technical ones.
+For instance, in the case of the SWH-stories, the presentation designer should be competent in the topic addressed by the code, to be able to search and select the items to be inserted in the story.
+On the other side, the web engineer should be acknowledgeable of Wikimedia and the other tools involved in creating the stories.

 **[Remark]{.underline}** the technical resources described above in abstract terms, may be implemented in a variety of ways.
 For example,